-Nutrition and Healthy Aging: 3 Nutrients You Need As You Age
+Nutrition and Healthy Aging: 6 Nutrients to Eat As You Age

 To maintain good health and a healthy weight, you need to eat nutrient-dense food.
 Nutrient-dense foods have high levels of vitamins and minerals compared to a lower number of calories.
 Examples of nutrient-dense foods include: